 The Scheme is technically a defined benefit scheme.
 However, the Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
 The Authority is not able to identify its share of underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
-In 2018/19, the Council paid £4.068m to Teachers Pensions in respect of retirement benefits.
-The employer contributions percentage has not changed and remains 16.48% of pensionable pay in respect of teachers' retirement benefits.
+In 2019/20, the Council paid £2.035m to Teachers Pensions in respect of retirement benefits.
+The employer contributions percentage increased in September 2019 to 23.68%, previously 16.48% of pensionable pay.
 There were no contributions remaining payable at the year-end.
-The amount paid in 2017/18 was £3.954m.
+The amount paid in 2018/19 was £4.068m, 16.48% of pensionable pay.